jkikuyu/elipapower/README.md

  - spring.datasource.url = jdbc:mariadb://localhost:3306/elipapower database url

 ## SSL Keys
- Copy ssl key from the SSLkeys folder to location specified by the *keystore.path* of the properties file
+ Copy ssl key from the SSLkeys folder to location specified by the **keystore.path** of the properties file

 ## Database

-Create the database and ensure you change the *spring.datasource.url* in order to point to your database;
+i.
+Create the database and ensure you change the **spring.datasource.url** in order to point to your database;

+ii.
 Grant the appropriate rights to the database

-Execute scripts located in the Scripts folder
+iii.
+Execute scripts located in the Scripts folder iv.
+It is also possible to create tables by setting the following parameter in the properties file

 ## Deploy the ElipaPower App
-go to the War folder *cd war*
+i.
+Start the terminal in linux ii. navigate to *tomcat/bin* and stop tomcat if already running using **shutdown.sh** iii. go to the war folder *cd war* iv.
+Copy the *elipapower.war* to */tomcat/webapps* iv. navigate to *tomcat/bin* and use **startup.sh** to start the tomcat
+## Make Request
+i.
+Startup postman
+ii.
+Make a post method request to /tokenreq using the following payload *{"refno": "your ref number", "meterno": "A83456510", "amount": "7500"}* The response you get will be as follows

+## Scenarios
+i.
+Server does not respond within 30 seconds

+ii.
+Server